sdv-dev/TGAN/readme.md

 |      'red' |        10.00 |          1 |       False |
 |   'yellow' |         5.50 |         17 |        True |

-**NOTE**: It's important have properly identifed which of the columns are numerical, which means that they represent a magnitude, and which ones are categorical, as during the preprocessing of the data, numerical and categorical columns will be processed differently.
+**NOTE**: It's important to have properly identifed which of the columns are numerical, which means that they represent a magnitude, and which ones are categorical, as during the preprocessing of the data, numerical and categorical columns will be processed differently.

 #### Output